zmek/patientflow/README.md

 ```
 This will check your source and wheel distributions for errors and report any issues.

 > Before we push to testpypi you need to have a unique name for your package!
-For this tutorial I recommend 'test_package_{random_number}.
-Check if it has been created first!
+For this tutorial I recommend 'pypi_template_{random_number}.
+Set this in setup.py.
+Check if it has been created and exists on testpypi first!

 Let's push to testpypi.
 The code below will prompt you for your username and password.